gavJackson/gavJackson.github.io/_posts/2017-11-01-a-reflection-of-sophie-beaumont.md

 Perfect for fans of Gone Girl, The Wife Between Us and The Girl Before

+### Micro-site

+Lorraine's husband is a web developer who couldn't help himself from creating a micro-site for Sophie, you can see it here:

+<a href="/sophie/index.html" target="_preview" class="button ">View microsite</a>

 ### What readers are saying;

 > This is a stunning, awesome read and one which I have absolutely no hestitation in recommending...